 Through Student Affairs / Student Activities / Student Clubs, many safe, substance free alternative activities are provided for students.
-Information is available at the Student Services area located on the third floor of Beacon Hall.
-Throughout the fall and spring semesters awareness programs are also offered through the Women's Center located in room 371 Beacon Hall, as well as the Men's Center, located in Beacon Hall, room 326.
+Information is available in the Student Services area located on the third floor of Beacon Hall.
+Throughout the fall and spring semesters awareness programs are also offered through the Equity Center located in room 358 in Beacon Hall.
 Counselors from the Student Affairs / Counseling Center are available to advise and refer students who are in need of local resources in the area of alcohol and other drug abuse.